 Your organizational structure forms the backbone for how your Agile enterprise will operate.
 Your structure is informed by your business architecture, your technology architecture, and your organizational chart.
 We're looking for opportunities to encapsulate, to decouple, and to minimize orchestration costs.
 Often, this mean organizing around business capabilities, value streams, and other major groupings within your enterprise.
-You may find that early on
+You may find that early on in your Transformation, you can't get everything exactly the way you want it, and you have to incur more orchestration costs than you'd like sometime in the future.
+But, this is the work of the Agile Transformation.

-PRODUCT TEAMS
+DELIVERY TEAMS

 This is the lowest level of execution within the organization.
 These teams are usually six to eight people and are formed around an individual product or business capability area.
 In a large product, they may be formed around a subset of functionality or a feature area.
-A product team receives backlog from a Product Owner of a program team operating at the program tier of the governance model.
-The idea is that these teams should have everyone and everything necessary to deliver a working tested increment within whatever area they have responsibility to deliver.
+A delivery team receives backlog from a Product Owner of a program team operating at the program tier of the governance model.
+The idea is that these teams should have everyone and everything necessary to deliver a working, tested increment within whatever area they have responsibility to deliver.

-A product team is a typical Scrum, or Kanban, team consisting of developers, testers, analysts, and other specialists that may be required to deliver against their product backlog.
+A delivery team is a typical Scrum, or Kanban, team consisting of developers, testers, analysts, and other specialists that may be required to deliver against their product backlog.